 Reproduced by permission of Ordnance Survey on behalf of HMSO.
-(C) Crown Copyright and database right 2011.
-All rights reserved, Ordnance Survey license number 100023381.
+(C) Crown Copyr and database right 2011.
+All rights reserved.
+Ordnance Survey license number 100023381.

-SUITABILITY AND DELIVERABILITY OF SITE Topic Assessment Score Location The site is located outwith but adjoining the south-western boundary of Whitecraig and is well related to it.
-Accessibility Whitecraig is in relatively close proximity to Musselburgh and Wallyford, whose overall accessibility via public transport to the wider city region and key employment locations as well as health and retail facilities rank highest among other settlements in East Lothian.
-The site itself is within 400m of bus stops on Whitecraig Road, with a reasonable service between Midlothian towns (Dalkeith, Penicuik) and Musselburgh and Portobello.
-There is no rail station within 800m.
-A reasonable number of facilities and services are available within Whitecraig, including primary school, local shop, well within 1600m of the site.
-Musselburgh town centre is around 3.5km away, with a wide range of facilities, services and employment opportunities.
-Exposure The northern part of the site is sheltered from northerly winds by existing development but the southern part of the site is more exposed and is on rising ground to the east.
-Aspect The site faces north-west.
+SUITABILITY AN D DELIVERABILITY OF SITE Торіс Assessment Score Location The site is not within an existing settlement boundary.
+It adjoins that of Old Craighall but given the size of the proposed development it does not relate particularly well to the existing settlement.
+Accessibility Old Craighall is in close proximity to Musselburgh, whose overall accessibility via public transport to the wider city region and key employment locations as well as health and retail facilities ranks highest among other settlements in East Lothian.
+The site itself is within 400m of bus stops on Old Craighall Road with a modest level of service between Musselburgh, ERI, Dalkeith, Tranent and Port Seton.
+It is not within 800m of a rail station although Musselburgh station is within walkable distance (around 1700m).
+There are no facilities within Old Craighall but there is a local shop within 1600m.
+Musselburgh town centre is around 2.5km away, with a wide range of facilities and services.
+Importantly for a proposed business use, the site is very close to the trunk road network.
+Exposure The site is relatively well sheltered from northerly winds by the road embankment to the north.
+Aspect The site faces north-east.
 Suitability for The site is physically suitable for the proposed use.
-Adjacent land Proposed Use uses include housing, agriculture, primary school and playing field; these should present no amenity conflicts.
-Fit with local/ Although within the East Lothian SDA as identified within SESplan, strategic policy the site is outwith a main settlement that provides a wide range of objectives and facilities and services but is adjacent to a smaller settlement with a
+There may be Proposed Use noise impacts which arise from the proximity of the A720 to the east and the A1 to the north of the site.
+Mitigation measures may be required.
+However as the proposed use is business rather than residential concerns over amenity are not raised.
+Fit with local/ Although within the South East Edinburgh SDA as identified within

-11 11 11 11 11 11 11 11 11 11 11 11 11 11 direction limited range of local facilities and services.
+- strategic policy objectives and direction SESplan, the site is outwith a main settlement that provides a wide range of facilities and services.
+It is, however, in close proximity to Musselburgh.
 Its development would therefore align quite well with strategic policy objectives of steering new development towards the most sustainable locations within the city region.
-For assessment against other policy objectives see 'Potential Impacts of Development: SEA'.
-Physical The site can be physically accessed.
-There are traffic capacity infrastructure constraints within the Musselburgh area and further consideration is capacity required to establish how these might be mitigated.
-The site is served by Roseberry Water Treatment Works and Seafield Waste Water Treatment Works, which both have available capacity.
-Service The site is within the catchments of Whitecraig Primary School and infrastructure Musselburgh Grammar.
-Whitecraig Primary has no capacity, and capacity may be able to expand on current site although additional land may also be required.
-Musselburgh Grammar is subject to potential options for increasing education capacity in the Musselburgh cluster.
-Deliverability/ The landowner is interested in releasing the land for development.
-Effectiveness The site is within the Coal Mining Development High Risk Area and a Coal Mining Risk Assessment is therefore likely to be required.
+For assessment against other policy objectives see 'Potential Impacts of Physical Development: SEA'. infrastructure capacity Access to the site can physically be achieved.
+There are traffic capacity constraints within Musselburgh and the surrounding road network (including Old Craighall Junction) and further consideration is required to establish how these might be mitigated.
+The site is served by Glencorse Water Treatment Works and Seafield Waste Water Treatment Works, which both have available capacity.
+Service infrastructure capacity School catchments and other service infrastructure are not relevant to the proposed use for business.
+Deliverability/ Effectiveness The site is being promoted for development by the landowner, a development company.
+Most of the site is within the Coal Mining Development High Risk Area and a Coal Mining Risk Assessment is therefore likely to be required.
 It is not known whether ground conditions would pose any constraints to development.
 It has not yet been established whether there is sufficient infrastructure capacity to serve the development and what the timescales would be for achieving this.